RoxasShadow/Workspace/Ruby/Oneroi/README.md

 sudo pacman -S libnotify
 ```

-After the installation, try it running in the bash terminal
+After the installation, try it running in a terminal emulator

 ```bash
 notify-send 'Hi' 'Hello, World!' -t 3000
 ```